Fowler’s homer caps comeback, Cardinals beat Rockies 6-5

+ST. LOUIS (AP) — Yadier Molina knew Dexter Fowler would come up big, even before Fowler did.

-ST. LOUIS (AP) — Marcell Ozuna, Paul DeJong and Dexter Fowler each hit two-run homers, and the St. Louis Cardinals came back to beat the Colorado Rockies 6-5 on Thursday night.
+Marcell Ozuna, Paul DeJong and Fowler each hit two-run homers, and the St. Louis Cardinals came back to beat the Colorado Rockies 6-5 on Thursday night.

-Fowler’s 15th home run of the season, off of a 97 mph fastball from Yency Almonte (0-1) in the seventh, capped the comeback.
-Matt Carpenter set it up by working a walk in an eight-pitch, pinch hitting appearance to lead off the frame.
+Fowler’s 15th home run of the season, off of a 97 mph fastball from Yency Almonte (0-1) in the seventh, capped the rally.
+Molina had his hands in the air as the pitch left Almonte’s hand.

+“I got a good feeling the way he was the previous at-bat,” Molina said.
+“He was taking good swings, and I knew it for some reason.”

+Fowler made solid contact his previous two at-bats, sending a pair of drives to the center field wall that were caught.
+After the second fly out, Paul Goldschmidt gave some advice to his teammate.

 Dominic Leone (1-0), who was recalled from Triple-A Memphis before the game, got the win.
 Giovanny Gallegos and Andrew Miller pitched a scoreless eighth and Carlos Martínez picked up his 15th save in 18 opportunities.

 It was the third straight start in which Cardinals starter Miles Mikolas gave up five earned runs.
-The Rockies put runners on the bases in five of his six innings.
+The Rockies put runners on the bases in five of his six innings, but St. Louis managed to win for the fourth time in its last five games.

-Ozuna’s blast into the upper deck in left field in the fourth came after Paul Goldschmidt singled to tie the game 2-2.
+Ozuna’s blast into the upper deck in left field in the fourth came after Goldschmidt singled, tying the game 2-2.
 Ozuna has hit safely in 13 of his last 16 games.

-DeJong drilled a German Márquez curve 423 feet into the left-center bleachers in the sixth to cut it to 5-4.
+DeJong drilled German Márquez’s curve into the left-center bleachers in the sixth to cut it to 5-4.
 DeJong’s two-run homer extended his RBI streak to four games, one shy of his career high.

+“We trust in each other,” Molina said.
+“We know that we can come back in any situation.
+We’ve proved that in the past and we proved it tonight.”

-Márquez allowed four runs in six innings, on six hits, a pair of walks and four strikeouts.
+Márquez allowed four runs in six innings, on six hits, a pair of walks and four strikeouts as the Rockies lost for the third time in their last four tries.

+“It makes it awful tough to pitch when you’re behind in the count consistently,” Rockies manager Bud Black said.
+“That hurt us tonight.
+German walked a guy followed by a homer.
+Yency walked a guy followed by a homer.
+That’s tough.”

 Nolan Arenado’s broke a 2-2 tie with a three-run homer in the fifth.
 Márquez and Charlie Blackmon, who extended his hitting streak to seven games, hit safely ahead of him.